iechor/docs/content/desktop/extensions/private-marketplace.md

 Each setting has a `value` that you can set, including a `locked` field that lets you lock the setting and make it unchangeable by your developers.

-- `extensionsEnabled` enables Docker Extensions.
+- `extensionsEnabled` enables iEchor Extensions.
-- `extensionsPrivateMarketplace` activates the private marketplace and ensures Docker Desktop connects to content defined and controlled by the administrator instead of the public Docker marketplace.
+- `extensionsPrivateMarketplace` activates the private marketplace and ensures iEchor Desktop connects to content defined and controlled by the administrator instead of the public iEchor marketplace.
 - `onlyMarketplaceExtensions` allows or blocks developers from installing other extensions by using the command line.
 Teams developing new extensions must have this setting unlocked (`"locked": false`) to install and test extensions being developed.
 - `extensionsPrivateMarketplaceAdminContactURL` defines a contact link for developers to request new extensions in the private marketplace.
-If `value` is empty then no link is shown to your developers on Docker Desktop, otherwise this can be either an HTTP link or a “mailto:” link.
+If `value` is empty then no link is shown to your developers on iEchor Desktop, otherwise this can be either an HTTP link or a “mailto:” link.
 For example,

   ```json
   "extensionsPrivateMarketplaceAdminContactURL": {